screeley44/setupvm-dev/README.md

     All tasks, scripts and configurations (openshift in particular) will be located there.

 2. If you will be switching frequently between K8 and Origin, uncomment the last line in the stop-ose.sh script, that removes the /etc/.kube dir (prevents crossing wires between Origin and Kube)

+# Additional Supported Functionality

+1. GlusterFS cluster support - run the SetUpGFS.sh script from a single `master` node (only supported RHEL at the moment) with the following variables defined in setupvm.config (everything else can be ignored)
+      - HOSTENV=rhel
+      - RHNUSER=rhn-support-account
+      - RHNPASS=rhn-password
+      - POOLID=The Default Should be fine
+      - SETUP_TYPE="gluster"
+      - GFS_LIST="glusterfs1.rhs:glusterfs2.rhs:glusterfs.rhs3:..."

+    Prereqs:
+      - passwordless ssh between master/heketi/heketi-client to each node
+      - Run as Root

+    This will setup a basic GlusterFS cluster (no volumes or anything, that is manual), Heketi Server and Heketi-Client.
+Additional config will be required
+      - configure /etc/heketi/heketi.json (script will give you values to configure), restart heketi